 There are many archaeological sites in the District of Columbia.
-Because these places can contain important historical evidence, artifacts and features, they are part of the city’s cultural heritage.
+These places can contain important historical evidence, artifacts, and features - making them a part of the city’s cultural heritage.
 Archaeologists study these remains of human activity scientifically, in order to reconstruct and understand the lives of people in both historic and prehistoric times.

 The District’s archaeological program identifies, records, and protects archaeological sites, just as it does buildings and other historic properties.
 The Historic Preservation Office maintains information on sites and their locations, and a library of reports on the information recovered from sites.
 This information is managed electronically using a Geographic Information System, or GIS.
 The office also consults with the owners of archaeological sites and conducts reviews of projects that may harm known or potential sites.